 Going to a potluck?
 You need a dish everyone will love, eat, and compliment you on.
 Most of all, you want to take home an empty container.

 But you don’t have time to putter around in the kitchen.
 You need a quick, easy, throw-together potluck side dish.

 You could make a smaller batch for your family dinner, but really fluff recipes were made for large gatherings.
-One version or another graces every potluck table and special occasion.
-It is the perfect recipe for anyone with a sweet tooth.

 Note: this recipe does not call for sweetened condensed milk for two reasons.
 First, many people don’t always stock condensed milk in their cupboard.
 And second, sweetened condensed milk makes the salad very sweet.
 Too sweet for some.